ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

 Developer Workflow
 ------------------

-We track all open tickets and current PRs using waffle.io: https://waffle.io/ros2/ros2

 Higher level tasks are tracked on the internal (private) Jira: https://osrfoundation.atlassian.net/projects/ROS2

 The usual workflow is (this list is a work in progress):